The Bible and the Qur'an

 September 14, 2021

-The consequences of the COVID-19 pandemic have caused people around the world to consider the fragility of life, questioning “what happens when we close our eyes for the last time in this world?” and “is there an afterlife?”
-In his new book, The Case for Heaven: A Journalist Investigates Evidence for Life After Death, best-selling and award-winning author Lee Strobel presents his findings for the reality of life after death using conversations with respected scholars and experts.
+The consequences of the COVID-19 pandemic have caused people around the world to consider the fragility of life, asking, “what happens when we close our eyes for the last time in this world?” and “is there an afterlife?”
+In his new book, The Case for Heaven: A Journalist Investigates Evidence for Life After Death, best-selling and award-winning author Lee Strobel presents his findings for the reality of life after death through conversations with respected scholars and experts.

 A Time of Crisis and Opportunity